dustinpfister/blog_posts/_posts/js-math-pow.md

 This seem to work as expected, but this is just scratching the surface of what can be done with the math pow method.
 It is pretty cool that the total number of possible images in a matrix as low as 4 by 4 with a color depth of only two indexed colors all ready is a fairly large number of 65536.
 As I play around with the values I very quickly go beyond max safe integer.

 If I wanted to make a more comprehensive project centered around this I would want to use the math pow method of some kind of big integer library that uses strings to store numbers.
-There is also now the big init type in javaScript itsefl actualy, but as of this writing it is not well supported.
+There is also now the big init type in javaScript itself actually, but as of this writing it is not well supported.

+## 4 - Conclusion

+So that Math.pow method has many uses including finding out the limits of 2d images which is pretty cool.
+What else is there that can be done with the Math.pow method?
+Well I fairly sure that I have not even starched the surface.
+As I find even more examples to write about, I will gte around to expanding this post even more.